ipython/ipyparallel/docs/source/tutorial/direct.md

 ### apply

-The main method for doing remote execution (in fact, all methods that communicate with the engines are built on top of it), is {meth}`View.apply`.
+The main method for doing remote execution (in fact, almost all methods that communicate with the engines are built on top of it), is {meth}`View.apply`.

 We strive to provide the cleanest interface we can, so `apply` has the following